xela-engineer/xela-engineer/README.md

 ---
 ## :dart: Goals of 2024

-- Learn how to use Istio in a Large scale of business.
+- Learn how to maintain Istio in a Large scale of business.
-- Learn how to write Node.js to provide full automation services on cloud native day-2 operations.
+- Learn how to provide full automation services on cloud native day-2 operations with Node.js and Typescript.
-- Learn how to apply Terraform on Azure
+- Learn how to apply Terraform on Azure.
 ---
 ## :dart: Goals of 2023